brianglass/anastasis/files/trithekti.md

 **Theotokion.**

 As you are source of compassion, grant us pity, Mother of God.
-Look on a people who have sinned and show your power as always; for hoping in you we cry, Â‘HailÂ’, as once Gabriel did, the Chief Captain of the Bodiless Powers.
+Look on a people who have sinned and show your power as always; for hoping in you we cry, ‘Hail’, as once Gabriel did, the Chief Captain of the Bodiless Powers.

 ****